ibexa/documentation-user/docs/ibexa_engage/ibexa_engage.md

 ### Campaign custom tag

-You can embed a campaign within the [Rich Text field](../content_management/create_edit_content_items.md#edit-rich-text-fields) by using a Campaign custom tag.
+You can embed a campaign within the [Rich Text field](../content_management/create_edit_content_items.md#edit-rich-text-fields) using a Campaign custom tag.
 To do it, select a custom tag from the toolbar, and provide campaign ID (available in Qualifio Manager).

 ![Campaign custom tag](img/campaign_custom_tag.png "Campaign custom tag")